JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

 ```

 ## Particles
 A "particle" is that thingy that moves around in the billiard.
-It always moves with velocity measure 1, by convention.
+It always moves with velocity of measure 1, by convention.

 Currently there are two types of particles: